miroslavpopovic/it-events/README.md

 :date: June 5 2020, 9:00 AM UTC
 :globe_with_meridians: Online
 :free: Free
-:speech_balloon: A 1-day virtual event that will feature more than 8 hours of talks covering: getting started with F# for .NET, functional architecture, real-world experience and beyond the basics.
+:speech_balloon: A 1-day virtual event that will feature more than 8 hours of talks covering: getting started with F# for .NET, functional architecture, real-world experience, and beyond the basics.

 ## [Software Architecture Virtual Conference](https://www.2020twenty.net/softwarearchitecture/)